-Air Force veteran Mike Rhilinger served his country for nearly 19 years.
+Air Force veteran Mike Rhilinger served his country for 19 years.
 But it wasn’t long after completing his military service that he discovered there were other ways he could continue to serve in a different capacity.

 Today, Rhilinger, a DAV benefits advocate, makes a difference in the lives of his fellow veterans by being of service to them in ways that are quite often life-changing.

 After graduating from high school, enlisting in the military seemed a natural choice for Rhilinger; both of his grandfathers and his uncle were in service, and he’d always had a fascination with aircraft.
 Rhilinger served 19 years, ten of which were active duty.

 During his service, Rhilinger deployed to Afghanistan, United Arab Emirates, Kurdistan, and Germany on mortuary affairs mission which meant transporting bodies off the field and prepping them to get them home.